Joseph M. Acaba: Early life and education

 Acaba's parents, Ralph and Elsie Acabá, from Hatillo, Puerto Rico, moved in the mid-1960s to Inglewood, California, where he was born.
-They later moved to Anaheim, California, where they still reside.Since his childhood, Acaba enjoyed reading, especially science fiction.
+They later moved to Anaheim, California, where they still reside.
+Since his childhood, Acaba enjoyed reading, especially science fiction.
 In school, he excelled in both science and math.
 As a child, his parents constantly exposed him to educational films, but it was the 8-mm film showing astronaut Neil Armstrong's Moon landing that intrigued him about outer space.
 During his senior year in high school, Acaba became interested in scuba diving and became a certified scuba diver through a job training program at his school.
-This experience inspired him to further his academic education in geology.
+He reportedly has enjoyed other outdoor activities like kayaking, camping, and hiking.
+His scuba experience inspired him to further his academic education in geology.
 In 1985, he graduated with honors from Esperanza High School in Anaheim.

 In 1990, Acaba received his bachelor's degree in geology from the University of California, Santa Barbara, and in 1992, he earned his master's degree in geology from the University of Arizona.
 Acaba was a sergeant in the United States Marine Corps Reserve where he served for six years.
 He also worked as a hydrogeologist in Los Angeles, California.
 Acaba spent two years in the United States Peace Corps and trained over 300 teachers in the Dominican Republic in modern teaching methodologies.
 He then served as island manager of the Caribbean Marine Research at Lee Stocking Island in the Exumas, Bahamas.

 Upon his return to the United States, Acaba moved to Florida, where he became shoreline revegetation coordinator in Vero Beach.
 He taught one year of science and math in high school and four years at Dunnellon Middle School.
 He also briefly taught at Melbourne High School in Melbourne, Florida.
 Upon his return to Florida in fall 2012, Acaba began coursework in the College of Education at Texas Tech University.
 He earned his Master of Education, curriculum and instruction from Texas Tech University in 2015.